All Episodes

 We have found out that it's 10 to 11 people who have found a way using advanced algorithms to make themselves appear to be thousands upon thousands of people.

-There is on Twitter this thing called Stop Rush, and it's it's people attacking Me and this program, much the way Indiana is being attacked today, and whatever conservative institution was attacked yesterday.
+There is on Twitter this thing called Stop Rush, and it's people attacking me and this program much the way Indiana is being attacked today.

-And what this group does is they go after local advertisers on local EIB affiliates, and they they try to intimidate local businesses.
+And what this group does is they go after local advertisers on local EIB affiliates, and they try to intimidate local businesses, like this cake shop is an example.

-I don't know if they're one, but just little mom and pop businesses.
+I don't know if they're one, but just little mom-and-pop businesses.

 And they just overwhelm them with complaint tweets, threatening tweets, a bunch of emails.

-It's ten people.
+It's 10 people.

 We researched it.